mitsuhiko/lucumr/2012/12/29/sql-is-agile.rst

 Everything became messy and the first thing I added to our codebase was a type system to express schemas.

-One thing that's of note here is that the Parse web service is deriving schemas from the data you're inserting to ensure sanity.
+One thing that's worth of note here is that the Parse web service is deriving schemas from the data you're inserting to ensure sanity.
 If you created a document with a `foo` key that is an integer all future inserts for that key also have to be of type integer.
 That's another approach but it fails because JSON (what they are storing) has null types so for long you have no documents or `null` values in your document Parse does not yet know your type.

 Do you know what you want?
 --------------------------